yiisoft/yii2/docs/guide/start-gii.md

 http://hostname/index.php?r=gii
 ```

-> Note: if you are accessing gii from an IP address other than localhost, access will be denied by default.
+> Note: If you are accessing Gii from a machine other than localhost, the access will be denied by default
-> To circumvent that default, add the allowed IP addresses to the configuration:
+> for security purpose.
+You can configure Gii to add the allowed IP addresses as follows,
 >
 ```php
 'gii' => [